Usher of the Black Rod (Canada)

-The Usher of the Black Rod (Huissier du bâton noir), often shortened to Black Rod is the most senior protocol position in the Parliament of Canada.
+The Usher of the Black Rod (Huissier du bâton noir), formerly known as Gentleman Usher of the Black Rod (Gentilhomme huissier de la verge noire) also often shortened to Black Rod is the most senior protocol position in the Parliament of Canada.
 Black Rod leads the Speaker's Parade at the beginning of each sitting of the Senate and oversees protocol and administrative and logistical details of important events taking place on Parliament Hill, such as the opening of parliament and the Speech from the Throne.

 The office is modelled on the Gentleman Usher of the Black Rod of the House of Lords in the Parliament of the United Kingdom.
 Upon the appointment of the first woman to the position of Gentleman Usher of the Black Rod on 20 October 1997, the title was changed to Usher of the Black Rod.

+The current Usher of the Black Rod is J. Greg Peters.
+On 12 March 2025, Peters was received by The King, where he was bestowed a new ceremonial sword.

 The rod

 The usher carries an ebony and gold staff of office modelled on that used in the House of Lords.
-Canada's original rod is believed to have been made in the 1840s in Montreal for the Legislative Assembly of the Province of Canada, and then transferred to the Senate after Confederation in 1867, but it was lost in the 1916 fire that destroyed Centre Block.
-The current rod was crafted the same year by then-Crown Jeweller Garrard & Co..
+Canada's original rod is believed to have been made in the 1840s in Montreal for the Legislative Assembly of the Province of Canada, and then transferred to the Senate after Confederation in 1867.
+Still, it was lost in the 1916 fire that destroyed Centre Block.
+The current rod was crafted the same year by then-Crown Jeweller Garrard & Co.

 The rod was snapped in half in 1967, and underwent only amateur repairs at the hands of Senator Henry Davies Hicks in his personal workshop; over the years it has additionally suffered scratching, cracking, and loss of pieces.
 Accordingly, on the occasion of the 150th anniversary of Canada in 2016, the Queen bestowed a restoration by artisans and craftspeople at Windsor Castle under the direction of Adrian Smith, L.V.O., which replaced the central ebony rod itself with a 20th-century ebony walking cane.

 The top consists of a lion on its hind legs displaying a shield decorated with the royal cypher of George V of the United Kingdom, the monarch when the rod was crafted, and bearing the motto Honi soit qui mal y pense.
-Its middle knob is made of silver with maple leaf engravings (in contrast to the oak leaves used in its UK counterpart, which is made of gold), and is engraved with the name of Queen Elizabeth II, inscribed during its restoration.
+Its middle knob is made of silver with maple leaf engravings (in contrast to the oak leaves used in its UK counterpart, which is made of gold).
+It is engraved with the name of Queen Elizabeth II, inscribed during its restoration.
 The base is set with a 1904 gold sovereign, displaying St. George slaying the Dragon.

+Trappings of office

+Beyond the rod, the Usher holds several other trappings of office.
+These include: